tinymce/tinymce/README.md

 Content is powerful.
 It can be used to inform, educate, connect, learn, and inspire change.

-More of our online applications are providing a platform for people to benefit from the transformational power of content.
+More online applications are providing a platform for people to benefit from the transformational power of content.

 With this in mind, as technology continues to advance and evolve, we want to make sure people will always have access to the best tools for creating content, enabling them to participate freely and seamlessly without barriers.